 - Pathways to the accessible entrance that were not clearly marked.

-You can download a guide to solving these common accessibility problems below.
+You can also download a guide to solving these common accessibility problems below.

 |Top 10 Polling Place Accessibility Problems Explained.pdf||3.59 MB|